Check your school designation

 Is your institution designated?

-The government designates post-secondary institutions for both federal and provincial student aid.
+The B.C. government designates post-secondary institutions for both federal and provincial student aid.
 As outlined in the StudentAid BC policy manual, designated institutions are expected to focus on your success, and on ensuring you improve your overall employability.

 1. All public universities, colleges, and institutes in B.C. are designated